Office of the President records

 Although governed by a Board of Trustees, the president of the university has always been the chief administrative officer for the institution.
 The collection contains a mixture of personal and family papers, biographical research, and administrative records representing all but one GW President (Howard Lincoln Hodgkins, who served as president ad interim from 1921 to 1923).
 In addition, it contains a series of scrapbooks containing news clippings maintained by the office of the president during the early-to-mid-20th century, as well as copies of the president's annual reports (1888-1917, 1964-2007).

-Organized in 8 series: 1 containing materials for all presidents prior to 1927, 1 each for records from the Marvin, Colclough/Carroll, Elliott, Trachtenberg, and Knapp presidencies, 1 containing scrapbooks created by the office of the president, and 1 containing copies of the annual reports of the president.
+Organized in 10 series: 1 containing materials for all presidents prior to 1927, 1 each for records from the Marvin, Colclough/Carroll, Elliott, Trachtenberg, Knapp, LeBlanc presidencies, 1 containing scrapbooks created by the office of the president, and 1 containing copies of the annual reports of the president, 1 containing websites.

 Within the first series, the materials are organized in one sub-series for each president.
 Within the series for individual presidents, the materials are organized in sub-series that represent sets of files as they were transferred to the archives.